isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

  He opened the paper he had written on in front of me that morning.
 There was new writing in red ink.
 “I didn't have enough time this morning...”

- Once again he began to talk about the surgical procedure and the possibility of restoring function.
+ Once again, he began to talk about the surgical procedure and the possibility of restoring function.
 I made appropriate responses now and then, trying not to be rude, but I was absent minded.
 His explanation went on for nearly two hours, until just before curfew.

  The doctor's night visits continued for a month.